-An annual capital budget amount of about \$1M is needed to maintain the status quo road conditions in Ledyard.
+An annual capital budget amount of about \$1.1M is needed (as confirmed in the latest Pavement Management Program study) to maintain the status quo road conditions in Ledyard.
 This level of funding has increased and will generally trend upward according to inflation.
 The required amount of capital road funding has rarely met annual needs.
 Efforts continue to leverage other funding sources and intermediate treatment methods to render annual funding as effectual as possible.
 There has been an understandable reliance on State grant funding, which will always bear a measure of uncertainty.

-As seen in the adjacent chart, the Town's road network, by repair needs, is in very good shape, with only 10.7 miles out of 111.5 in need of structural repair (i.e., rehabilitation or reclamation).
-This ratio would have been better if roads had not been deferred in 2022, but it should continue notably in 2023.
+As seen in the adjacent chart, the Town's road network, by repair needs, is in very good shape, with only 7.6 miles out of 112 (or less than 7%) in need of structural repair (i.e., major resurfacing).